gordievvlad/Practice/Documentation/Software Requirements Specification.md

 * ID – department number;
 * Products - name of the products;
 * Nubmer of products - number of products in stock;
-* Price $ - average salary of all employees of the department
+* Unit price $ - price per product
-### 1.2 Add department
+### 1.2 Add product

 Main scenario:
-* Administrator clicks the “Add” button in the department list view mode;
+* Administrator clicks the “Add” button in the products list view mode;
 * Application displays form to enter department data(pic.
 1.2);
-* Administrator enters department data and presses “Save” button;
+* Administrator enters products data and presses “Save” button;
 * If any data is entered incorrectly, incorrect data messages are displayed(pic.
 1.3);